 Exchanges all work in different ways.
 Some have deposit limits, subscription fees, and unique technical limits that may not apply to others.

-Regardless of whether you choose CFDs, exchanges, or some other platform, you will need to learn how to interpret market data.
+Regardless of whether you choose CFDs, exchanges, crypto wallet or some other platform, you will need to learn how to interpret market data.
 There may also be some differences in how each cryptocurrency market behaves, which means thoughtful analysis is necessary to maximize gains and mitigate potential losses.

 How Do I Get Profits from Crypto?